Can Stress Increase Your Total IgE Level? The Cortisol Connection

 Can reducing stress lower my IgE levels?

 There is some evidence to suggest that effective stress management may support improved immune regulation, which could potentially influence IgE levels over time.
 However, this is not guaranteed, and individual responses vary considerably.
-Monitoring IgE levels before and after lifestyle changes can sometimes provide useful comparative data.
+Monitoring IgE levels before and after lifestyle changes can sometimes provide useful comparative data for discussion with a healthcare professional.

 What is the difference between total IgE and specific IgE testing?